H12/engineering-interview/README.md

 It is up to you to decide the fidelity of this solution, and which languages you use.
 However, please be reminded that we are a Rails and React shop, and showcasing your familiarity with one or both of those languages is to your benefit.

 For this prompt, please satisfy the following **acceptance criteria**:
-* Choose a service to clone, and briffly document why you chose that
+* Choose a service to clone, and briefly document why you chose that
 * Create an MVP of that service's core functionality using the stack of your choice.